OkaaJelantik/personalworkspace/DESIGN_PLAN.md

     *   Frontend: React (proposed)
     *   Styling: Tailwind CSS (existing)
     *   Build Tool: Vite (proposed)

+5.  **Feature Details:**
+    *   **To-do list:**
+        *   The to-do list will be presented in a table format.
+        *   Each row in the table will represent a to-do item.
+        *   Each to-do item will have a checkbox to mark it as complete.
+        *   Each to-do item will be a note-taking area, allowing users to add detailed notes within the to-do list.

 Further details and discussion will be added here.